 Dr. Blundell specializes in dentoalveolar surgery (teeth extractions, wisdom teeth extraction and alveplasty), dental implants, tissue grafting, general anesthesia, facial trauma and orthognathic surgery.

 Oral & Maxillofacial Surgeon

 Dr. Hernandez practices as a dual- degree Oral and Maxillofacial Surgeon.
-She employs a full scope of treatment with an emphasis on extractions, dental implants, hard and soft tissue bone grafting, pathology, and TMJ.
+She employs a full scope of treatment with emphasis on extractions, dental implants, bone grafting, pathology, and TMJ.